Americans continue to rack up credit card debt, hitting a record $1.14 trillion

 Compounding the problem is the soaring price of plastic, as interest rates on credit cards also continue to reach record highs.
 The average interest rate on a new credit card is now at 24.84%, the highest since LendingTree started tracking rates in 2019.

+The time for a rate cut "is approaching, and if we do get the data we hope we get, then reduction of our policy rate could be on the table at our September meeting," Fed Chairman Jerome Powell said last week.

+The Federal Reserve's benchmark rate doesn't translate directly into movements in credit card annual percentage rates, or APRs, but because card rates are tied to the prime rate used by banks, which closely follows the Fed's federal funds rate, there is an indirect correlation.

-A three-day stock market rout roiling Wall Street is prompting some experts to question whether the Federal Reserve could enact an emergency rate cut before its September meeting.
-Should that happen, credit card companies could lower their APRs in response, LendingTree credit analyst Matt Schulz told CBS News, providing some relief for borrowers in the months ahead.
+In other words, credit card companies could lower their APRs in response to a rate cut by the Fed, LendingTree credit analyst Matt Schulz told CBS News, providing some relief for borrowers in the months ahead.